-Most car accident cases, regardless of attorney representation, are settled through negotiations, before even getting to the trial phase.
+Regardless of attorney representation, most car accident cases are settled through negotiations before a suit is filed, let alone getting to the trial phase.
 If you were involved in a minor car accident, you may be able to successfully handle your case without an attorney.
-However, in order to represent yourself, you should conduct sufficient research and get advice on the best way to proceed with your claim.
+However, in order to represent yourself, you should conduct in-depth research and get advice on the best way to proceed with your claim.
 Read on to discover some basic procedures and tips on how to make a pain and suffering claim without a lawyer.

 What Is Pain and Suffering?